Sera-ai/sera-backend-socket/README.md

 # be_Socket
-socket.io server for live interaction
+socket.io server for live interaction.